-The Slidell metropolitan planning area lies in the southeastern corner of St. Tammany Parish.
-In 2019 the population of the MPA was just over 120,000.
+The Slidell metropolitan planning area encompasses east St. Tammany Parish.
+The Census 2020 population of the Slidell urban area was 91.587.
 In addition to Slidell itself, significant population and/or employment centers in the Slidell MPA include Lacombe, Pearl River, and Eden Isles.